VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 Set Override On
 ---------------

-The Master Driver's ``set_override_on`` RPC method can be used to set the override condition for all drivers with topic matching the provided pattern.
+The Platform Driver's ``set_override_on`` RPC method can be used to set the override condition for all drivers with topic matching the provided pattern.
 This can be specific devices, groups of devices, or even all configured devices.
 The pattern matching is based on bash style filename matching semantics.